karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

           "datatype": "string",
           "defaultValue": "cponsn-dev-subscription",
           "replaces": "AZURE-SUBSCRIPTION-ENDPOINT-NAME",
           "description": "An Azure Subscription Name.
-Only used if you are going to be deploying with Azure Pipelines. " },
+Only used if you are going to be deploying with Azure Pipelines."
+      },
       "AppServiceName": {
           "type": "parameter",
           "datatype": "string",
           "defaultValue": "app-svc-demo-dev",
           "replaces": "APP-SERVICE-NAME",
-          "description": "An Azure App Service Name."
+          "description": "The name of Azure App Service."
       },
       "Authorization": {
         "type": "parameter",